seanox/virtual-environment/platform/README.md

 - Rename __platform.exe__ to the name that will be used for the environment and drive

-When the virtual environment is created in the form of the vhdx file, it can be used as follows.
+When the virtual environment is created in the form of the VHDX file, it can be used as follows.

 `usage: platform.exe A-Z: [create|attach|detach|compact|shortcuts]  `

 Example
-- `seanox.exe B: create` to create the initial environment as vhdx
+- `seanox.exe B: create` to create the initial environment as VHDX
 - `seanox.exe B: shortcuts` to create the usual calls as shortcuts
 - `seanox.exe B: attach` to attach the environment